Summer Blocks Away Overview

 CC Summer Blocks Away are a chance to expand your studies, build towards a minor or major, blend disciplinary knowledge with experiential learning, and dip your toes into the welcoming waters of study abroad, maybe a stepping stone to a semester away someday, maybe just a once-in-a-lifetime opportunity to explore.

-Every November the list of the upcoming summer's Block Away programs is released, and in December we hold our Summer Blocks Away Fair in the Worner Center.
+Every November the list of the upcoming summer's Block Away programs is released, and in late November or early December we hold our Summer Blocks Away Fair in the Worner Center.
+This year's Summer Blocks Away Fair will be November 30, from 12-2pm in the Worner Campus Center, to announce the Summer 2024 offerings.
 Students can explore all the options, speak with the faculty leading the program, and decide if any of this year's programs are good fits for their interests and academic goals.

 Once you have a program selected, apply on the Summit online platform (Global Education portal) by the end of January to be considered for both program approval and a potential financial aid award to help reduce the cost of travel.
 When you complete the Summit application for the CC Summer Program you are interested in, you are then automatically also reviewed for financial aid eligibility - there is no separate application for summer aid for Blocks Away.
 Awards can cover up to 90% of the course's program fee as well as the anticipated cost of airfare to get you there.